March is Colorectal Cancer Awareness Month

 If you experience any of these symptoms, talk to your doctor right away.

-Get Screened.
-Champions Play Defense: The best teams anticipate, prepare, and defend against what they can’t control.
 Screening can not only detect colorectal cancer at its earliest stage but can also sometimes detect and remove abnormal growths called polyps before they become cancerous.

 According to the CDC, colorectal cancer almost always develops from precancerous polyps.
 Early screening can detect these abnormal growths, allowing them to be removed before cancer develops.